Diamondbacks vs. Reds: Betting Trends, Records ATS, Home/Road Splits

 Diamondbacks Recent Betting Performance

-- The Diamondbacks have played as the favorite in five of their past 10 games and won four of those contests.
+- The Diamondbacks have played as the favorite in five of their past 10 games and won each of those contests.

-- In their last 10 games with a total, the Diamondbacks and their opponents have combined to hit the over five times.
+- When it comes to hitting the over, the Diamondbacks and their opponents are 6-4-0 in their last 10 games with a total.

-- In their last game with a spread, the Diamondbacks failed to cover.

 Diamondbacks Betting Records & Stats

-- The Diamondbacks have put together a 33-20 record in games they were favored on the moneyline (winning 62.3% of those games).
+- The Diamondbacks have gone 34-20 in games they were listed as the moneyline favorite (winning 63% of those games).

-- The implied moneyline probablility in this matchup gives the Diamondbacks a 60.8% chance to win.
+- The Diamondbacks have an implied moneyline win probability of 59.2% in this contest.

-- Arizona has had an over/under set by oddsmakers 128 times, and have combined with opponents to go over the total in 54 of those games (54-67-7).
+- Arizona has played in 129 games with over/under set, and have combined with opponents to go over the total 55 times (55-67-7).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!